jcruz97/js-datavisualisation-challenge/README.md

 3) We have problems to a find a solution to make the Ajax request update every second.

-4) First chart doesn't render any sort of data...
+4) First chart doesn't render any sort of data... *EDIT : Problem solved by Stephane*

 Don't be afraid to ask if you have an hesitation on how I work on this website or for any problem encountered.